sciencePeptideDeck

 That range is wide because it includes the clinic's markup on the compounded medication, the consultation fees, and any monitoring costs (labs, follow-ups).
 Some clinics bundle everything into a monthly program fee.
 Others charge separately for each component.

 Telehealth platforms have pushed costs down in recent years.
 You can now get a sermorelin prescription online through platforms like Defy Medical, Gameday Men's Health, or similar, often without ever setting foot in an office.
-Monthly programs through these providers often run $150–$250 including the medication.
+Monthly programs through these providers often run $150–$250 including the medication — making telehealth one of the best ways to lower sermorelin cost while keeping medical oversight.

 Pros of this route: